How to Start a Taxi Business in Guyana in 2026: Complete Guide

 2. Franchise, Partnership, or Independent Brand?

-Here's how each option works in Uruguay:
+Here's how each option works in Guyana:

 • Franchise: Join an established brand and operate under their name.